istio/istio.io/content/en/blog/2024/inpod-traffic-redirection-ambient/index.md

 applied to them - they simply operate at a much lower level.

-When a process running within a network namespace creates a TCP packet outward bound for something else, the packet must be processed by any local rules within the local network namespace first, then “leave” the local network namespace, passing into another one.
+When a process running within a network namespace creates a TCP packet outward bound for something else, the packet must be processed by any local rules within the local network namespace first, then leave the local network namespace, passing into another one.

 For example, in plain Kubernetes without any mesh installed, a pod might create a packet and send it to another pod, and